kevinclark/Lesson-Plans/tic-tac-toe-2/tic-tac-toe-2.md

 controlled by this thing labeled 'computer_player' in our game file.
 That thing is called a function, and it's the instructions for choosing where the computer player is going to make a mark.
-When that runs, it's given a dictionary that explains what the world looks like.
+When that runs, it's given a dictionary that explains what the game world looks like.
+Remember that the computer doesn't know anything you haven't told it directly.
 Let's print out the 'world' so we can understand what information it has to make a decision.
 To do this, type this line underneath 'def computer_player':

 ```
 print world